 There are approximately 6,000 young adults in Georgia, ages 18-26, that have experienced foster care, and many face significant challenges as they navigate independence.
 Limited access to support systems, resources, and guidance during this critical time can leave them vulnerable to housing and financial instability.
+But you can change that, at no cost to you.

 Through the Fostering Success Tax Credit (also known as the Qualified Foster Child Donation Credit), Georgia taxpayers like you can redirect your state taxes to make a life-changing difference for young people who have experienced foster care.